marcusreese/mashup/README.md

   * `npm install express --save` and create src/server/ folder.
 Still can `ng serve`.
-  * `npm install @ngrx/core @ngrx/store --save` and create src/app/shared/stateStore.ts.

-  * Also copy the extra declaration lines from app.module.ts to app.component.spec.ts.
-  * Add <app-top></app-top> etc. to app.component.html.
-  * Can still ng test, but now there are 6 tests, not 3 (added *SUCCESS Component: Top should create an instance*, etc.)
   * Added title to top through stateStore.static, css to top middle and bottom; no test or console errors.
   * Next: make arrow do something
   * Next: try gridster